TritonDataCenter/sdc-cloudapi/README.md

           }
       },

+Same than the VMAPI section, but for CNAPI.

+      "fwapi": {
+          "url": "FWAPI_URL",
+          "cache": {
+              "size": 5000,
+              "expiry": 300
+          }
+      },

-Same than the VMAPI section, but for NAPI.
+Same than the VMAPI section, but for FWAPI.

       "imgapi": {
           "url": "IMGAPI_URL",